What is Post-Vacation Depression?

-We have all probably experienced the dread and anxiety that accompanies a return to “real life” after a wonderful vacation doing something that really fuels our souls.
+We have all probably experienced the dread and anxiety that accompanies a return to “real life” after a great vacation doing something that really fuels our souls.
+Going on vacation or taking a break from work can be a great escape from your everyday routine, so it’s common to have those sad, unmotivated, or anxious feelings when you go back to work, school, or your normal responsibilities.
+This is commonly known as post-vacation blues or post-vacation depression.
 For many of us, the extreme transition can be difficult and we often find ourselves stuck with future angst rather than reflecting on positive memories or enjoying the here and now.

-Unfortunately, many people believe that post-vacation stress and depression are uncontrollable or to be expected.
+Unfortunately, many people believe that post-holiday blues are uncontrollable or to be expected.
 The good news is that with some healthy coping skills these feelings can be managed and we can get ourselves to a more optimistic viewpoint.
-First, it’s important to know what depression or depressive symptoms can look like, so you can better recognize when those coping skills are needed.
+First, it’s important to know what symptoms of post-vacation depression can look like, so you can better recognize when those coping skills are needed.

 - Too much or too little sleep